-Link: Apply now for the Marriott Bonvoy Business® American Express® Card with 125,000 points
+Link: Learn more about the Marriott Bonvoy Business® American Express® Card

 In this post:

-For applications through Wednesday, March 12, 2025, the Marriott Bonvoy Business Amex has a limited time welcome offer of 125,000 Marriott Bonvoy points after spending $8,000 within the first six months.
+For applications through July 1, 2026, the Marriott Bonvoy Business Amex has a limited time, two-part welcome offer, for 150,000 Bonvoy bonus points plus a $125 statement credit after spending $8,000 within the first six months.

 If you’re applying for the Marriott Bonvoy Business Amex, the general Amex application restrictions apply.
-For example, you’re typically limited to having a total of five Amex credit cards (not including hybrid cards), regardless of whether they’re personal or business.
+For example, you’re typically limited to having a total of five Amex credit cards (not including hybrid cards), regardless of whether they’re personal or business, and there’s also the “once in a lifetime” rule.

 The good news is that I find Amex business cards to anecdotally be pretty easy to get approved for.
-Another awesome thing is that if you’re concerned about Chase’s 5/24 limit, applying for an Amex business card won’t count toward that.
+Another awesome thing is that if you’re concerned about Chase’s 5/24 limit, applying for an Amex business card won’t count toward that limit.

-Why the Marriott Amex Business Card is worth it
+Is the Marriott Bonvoy Business Card worth it?

 Not only does the Marriott Bonvoy Business Amex have a generous welcome offer, but this is a card that’s worth keeping in the long run.
 It’s a card I’ve had for years, and plan to continue to hold onto.
 The card has a $125 annual fee (Rates & Fees), and for that you receive two key perks: